Evaluating TQFT invariants from G-crossed braided spherical fusion categories via Kirby diagrams with 3-handles: Graphical calculus in -crossed braided spherical fusion categories

 To extract a morphism from a labelled diagram, we project the diagram into the plane and mostly apply the well-known diagrammatic calculus of pivotal fusion categories, treating the crossings and sheets as additional data.
 These translate directly to $G$-crossed structures: \begin{definition} A labelled, regular diagram $\mathcal{D}$ can be evaluated to an endomorphism of $\mathcal{I}$ (a complex number).
 To evaluate the diagram for given $g$, $X$ and $\iota$, follow this algorithm: \begin{enumerate} \item Starting from the back of the drawing plane, whenever a sheet $s$ covers ribbons or points, $g(s)^\pm$ acts on objects and morphisms labelling them.
-(The sign specifies whether the projection maps the sheet orientation onto the canonical orientation of the plane.) \item Insert a crossed braiding for an intersection point of two ribbons (Figure \ref{fig:braiding}), and appropriate $G$-crossed coherence isomorphism for every sheet incident on the right hand side of the overcrossing ribbon (Figure \ref{fig:braiding with sheet the other way}). \item Insert appropriate $G$-crossed coherence isomorphisms at the intersections of a ribbon with a sheet fold line (Figure \ref{fig:G-coherences}). \fxwarning{Which ones?
-In which situations exactly? } \item Interpret the resulting diagram in the graphical calculus of pivotal fusion categories. \end{enumerate} The resulting endomorphism of $\mathcal{I}$, and equivalently the corresponding number, is denoted as $\left<\mathcal{D}(g, X, \iota)\right>$. \fxwarning{Link to example calculations as soon as they're illustrated?} \end{definition} \begin{remark} A sheet incident on a point does not act on the morphism that labels the point, but only on the objects (resp. morphisms) labelling the ribbons (resp. points) which are \emph{covered} by the sheet in the projection. \end{remark} Examples are found in Section \ref{sec:calculations}.
+(The sign specifies whether the projection maps the sheet orientation onto the canonical orientation of the plane.) \item Insert a crossed braiding for an intersection point of two ribbons (Figure \ref{fig:braiding}), and appropriate $G$-crossed coherence isomorphism for every sheet incident on the right hand side of the overcrossing ribbon.
+(Figure \ref{fig:braiding with sheet the other way}). \item Insert appropriate $G$-crossed coherence isomorphisms at intersections involving at least one sheet fold arc.
+(Figure \ref{fig:G-coherences}).
+(For cusps, no morphism has to be inserted.) \item Interpret the resulting diagram in the graphical calculus of pivotal fusion categories. \end{enumerate} The resulting endomorphism of $\mathcal{I}$, and equivalently the corresponding number, is denoted as $\left<\mathcal{D}(g, X, \iota)\right>$. \fxwarning{Link to example calculations as soon as they're illustrated?} \end{definition} \begin{remark} Without difficulty, this definition can be generalised to open diagrams as in Section \ref{sec:spherical intro}.
+The result is then in a morphism space $\langle A \otimes B \otimes \cdots \rangle$, where $A$, $B$, \dots are the open-ended ribbons in the diagram. \end{remark} \begin{remark} Since $G\times$-BSFCs satisfy a coherence theorem (\cite{Mueger2010:StructureBraidedCrossedGCategories}, see also \cite[Theorem 2.3]{Cui2016TQFTs}), the choice of coherence isomorphism is always uniquely defined, given all group labellings $g$ and object labellings $X$. \end{remark} \begin{remark} A sheet incident on a point does not act on the morphism that labels the point, but only on the objects (resp. morphisms) labelling the ribbons (resp. points) which are \emph{covered} by the sheet in the projection. \end{remark} \begin{remark} Fold lines play a surprisingly small role in this calculus.
+It is usually helpful imagine fold lines to be labelled with the monoidal unit $I$ of the category.
+This makes it more intuitive why they do not influence the evaluation. \end{remark} Examples are found in Section \ref{sec:calculations}.

 \tikzmath{ \height = 1.3; \width = 0.8; \widthree = 1.1; \labelheight = 0.6 * \height; \labelwidthh = 0.8 * \width; }